Large-Guy/Pomegranate-Game-Engine-Old-/README.md

 To be honest I barely know how I compiled this.
 So good luck.

-Assimp and OpenGL are required.
+Assimp, GLFW, and OpenGL are required.

 If you are running this on something other than linux you will probably have to compile teascript yourself. https://github.com/RevengerWizard/teascript
 ## Documentation